Universite-Gustave-Eiffel/Tempus/doc/README_WIN32.txt

 - Go to the Tempus src/ directory
 - Create a 'build' subdirectory
 - Enter this directory

+- If you also want to compile the QGIS plugin, you should be able to call python, pyuic4 and pyrcc4 from the command line ( If Python and libs have been installed via OsGeo4W, just execute OSGEO4W_INSTALL_DIR\Osgeo4w.bat )
+  - Set PYUIC4_PROGRAM to the path of 'pyuic4'
+  - Set PYRCC4_PROGRAM to the path of 'pyrcc4'

 - Run 'cmake-gui ..' (must be in the path)
 - When clicking on "Configure", choose "NMake Makefiles"
 - Optionaly sets flags in order to compile the WPS server and unit tests